PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 ncu -f -o my_report_${SLURM_JOBID} python myscript.py
 ```

-One can then use `ncu-ui` to view the results:
+After the job finishes, one can use `ncu-ui` to view the results:

 ```
 $ ssh -X <YourNetID>@adroit.princeton.edu
 $ module load cudatoolkit/11.4
 $ ncu-ui my_report_xxxxxx.ncu-rep
 ```

+The `ncu` profiler slows down the execution time of the code.

 Note that `ncu-ui` is not available for Traverse.
 You will need to examine the report file on a different machine like Tigressdata or your laptop.